lapcchan/django-vue/README.md

-# django 3.0.5 with vue non-SPA or hybird mode
+# django 3.0.5 with vue non-SPA or hybrid mode

 - vuetify ^2.2.11
 - vue ^2.6.11